prismake/typegql/README.md

 There is a much more popular [library](https://github.com/19majkel94/type-graphql) with the same goals-so what makes decapi different?
 Decapi has smaller API surface-it only has hooks on top of the basic decorators for constructing schemas.
 Whereas type-graphql has authorization, middleware, guards.
+Also decapi supports graphql v16.
+Typegraphql is still only supporting Graphql v15

 ## Why forking?